 Both males and females have X chromosomes.
-Females have two and males have one X chromosome and one Y chromosome.
+Females have two X chromosomes, while males have one X chromosome and one Y chromosome.
 X DNA can be used in place of STR testing to establish whether two potential half-sisters have the same biological father, providing it is known that they do not share a biological mother.

 X DNA can also be used if two potential full-sisters wish to know if they share the same biological father, and their biological mother is available for testing.
 In this circumstance, the provider can exclude the X DNA inherited from their biological mother and compare the X DNA inherited from each sister’s father.